aiodns

 <http://pycares.readthedocs.io/en/latest/channel.html#pycares.Channel.gethostbyname>_

 for the result fields.
-The actual result of the call is a asyncio.Future
+The actual result of the call is a asyncio.Future.cancel(): Cancel all pending DNS queries.
+All futures will get DNSError exception set, with

 Saúl Ibarra Corretgé [email protected]